apivideo/api.video-java-client/README.md

 # Project description

-api.video's Java API client streamlines the coding process.
+api.video's Java client streamlines the coding process.
 Chunking files is handled for you, as is pagination and refreshing your tokens.

 # Getting started